Agematsu: History

 The area of present-day Agematsu was part of ancient Shinano Province.
-Agematsu-juku developed as a post station on the Nakasendō highway connected Edo with Kyoto in the Edo period.
+Agematsu-juku developed as a post station on the Nakasendō highway connecting Edo with Kyoto in the Edo period.
 The modern village of Komagane was established on April 1, 1889 by the establishment of the municipalities system.
 The village was divided into the towns of Komagane and Agematsu on September 3, 1922.

 Education

 The town has one public elementary school and one public middle school operated by the town government.
-The town does not have a high school.
-The Institute for Space–Earth Environmental Research of Nagoya University is located in Agematsu.
+It does not have a high school.
+The Institute for Space–Earth Environmental Research of Nagoya University is in Agematsu.